 Suddenly, after Jeep blessed the world with some good ole American madness, everyone else jumped in or stepped up.
 Chevrolet Trailblazer SS, Porsche Cayenne Turbo, Land Rover Range Rover Sport Supercharged & Infiniti FX45, all were competitors at the time.
 Yet in this crowd, the Jeep stood out as having the most bang for the buck.

 There were flaws, but what car does not have them.
 The Jeep was good at doing what it was intended for: obliterating most SUVs in a straight line and on corners.
 You could have argued that the Porsche Cayenne Turbo S was the end-all, be-all, but at that moment you would be comparing solid affordable performance to a mortgage payment.
-And yes, with 520 HP, the Jeep still hanged with that Porsche.
+And yes, even though that Porsche had 520 HP, the Jeep still hanged with the horse from Stuttgart.
 It was a nice time for Jeep.
 So where did it go wrong?

 In 2010, the world changed.
 The automotive industry, in particular, caught a bit of a mental craze as this was the year SUVs started pumping out 550+ HP.
 The Jeep was falling behind.
 So what does Jeep do?